 The Ottoman Empire is one of the most important and influential major empires in history, though it is sometimes overlooked in the West (which may have something to do with the Christianity-versus-Islam bent of Western historical education).
 This lack of recognition extends to the empire's elite and unique military units known as the Janissaries.

-The Ottoman Empire may qualify as one of the most important and influential – but least discussed – major empires in history, which may have something to do with the Christianity versus Islam bent of Western historical education.
-This lack of recognition extends to their elite and unique military units, known as the Janissaries, AKA slave fighting forces.
-The Janissaries should probably be discussed in the same breath as other renowned warrior groups, like the Roman Legionnaires or the Spartans, but they continue to be unheralded.
-A highly-trained band of slave warriors, akin to the Unsullied of Game of Thrones fame, the Janissaries left more than ample evidence of their tenacity and tougness throughout their nearly half millennium of existence.
+The Janissaries can be discussed in the same breath as other renowned warrior groups, such as the Roman legion or the Spartans.
+A highly trained band of slave warriors, akin to the Unsullied of Game of Thrones fame, the Janissaries left ample evidence of their tenacity and toughness throughout their nearly half-millennium of existence.

 Beginning in the 14th century, the Janissaries served the Ottoman sultan directly.
 Their involvement in the military and politics changed over the centuries, but the Janissaries remained fundamentally important in Ottoman society.

 Military bands are an important part of the history of warfare.
 The Janissaries started this tradition and are credited with forming history’s first military bands.